syncfusion-content/maui-docs/MAUI/AIAssistView/styles.md

 ## Hyperlink item styling

-You can style the elements of a hyperlink item by setting values to the in-built keys of a hyperlink item in the resource dictionary.
+To apply styles to the elements of a hyperlink item, set values to the in-built keys of the hyperlink item in the resource dictionary.

 <table>
 <tr>